yeshan111/alx-system_engineering-devops/0x00-shell_basics/README.md

 "100-lets_move" moves all files starting with upper case tp /tmp/u "101-clean_emacs" deletes files ending in ~
-"102-tree" creates child directories welcome, to and school. in succession "103-commas" lists all files seperated with commas
+"102-tree" creates child directories welcome, to and school. in succession "103-commas" lists all files seperated with commas "school.mgc" creates a magic file that can be used for things